johannesu/meanfield-matlab/README.md

 A MATLAB wrapper for solving DenseCRF problems [1,2].
 The code uses the c++ library provided with [2].

-How to use?
+Getting started
 ---
+* Setup a C++ compiler in MATLAB using `mex -setup`, you will need to have a supported compiler installed, see [http://se.mathworks.com/support/compilers/R2015b/index.html](http://se.mathworks.com/support/compilers/R2015b/index.html) for a list.

-* Solving a general problem see examples/example.m.
+* To solve a general problem see examples/example.m.

-* Segmentation on the MSRC-21 database using the unary potentials from [http://graphics.stanford.edu/projects/densecrf/unary/](http://graphics.stanford.edu/projects/densecrf/unary/) see examples/example_MSRC.m
+* To perform segmentation on the MSRC-21 database using the unary potentials from [http://graphics.stanford.edu/projects/densecrf/unary/](http://graphics.stanford.edu/projects/densecrf/unary/) see examples/example_MSRC.m

 ![Image and result](screenshot/screenshot.png)
 Included solvers